scipp/scipp/doc/design.md

 ##### Rationale

-Many algorithms in Mantid to "magic" under the hood:
+Many algorithms in Mantid do "magic" under the hood:
 - Convert inputs if required. *Example: Conversion from point data in `Algorithms::ConvertUnits` and `Algorithms::Rebin`.*
 - Tolerate partially bad input data. *Example: Replacing special values in `Algorithms::SumSpectra`.*
 - Support doing two different things that are actually different. *Example: `Algorithms::Rebin` can rebin histogram data, bin event data, or set new bin edges in a workspace.*